 An earthquake occurred somewhere in the Straits of Dover and was felt in southern England and in the Low Countries across the North Sea.
 The event happened during a meeting to condem the works of John Wycliffe.

-An outburst of plague occurred sometime between 1405 and 1407 and the pestilence was so great that, according to the St. Albans chronicler, in London thirty thousand men and women were reported to have died in a short space.
+An outburst of plague occurred sometime between 1405 and 1407 and the pestilence was so great that, according to the St. Albans chronicler, in London thirty thousand men and women were reported to have died in a short space of time.
 Henry IV is thought to have left London to wait for the plague to die out.

 Columbus had a book written by a German astronomer that predicted eclipses and he was able to use this information to trick the native Jamaicans.
 Columbus informed the leaders of the natives that God was not happy because they had stopped supplying the Spaniards with food and to prove this God would turn the moon blood red.
 This happens when the moon goes behind the Earth.
 When this event took place the natives were so afraid that they began supplying all the food that the Spaniards needed.